Earnings of a PGA Tour Caddie: Salary Plus Winnings

 Getty Images license

-One of the mysteries that surrounds the PGA Tour is how much caddies make.
-It was always considered a foregone conclusion that PGA Tour caddies earned a weekly salary plus 10 percent of their player's tournament winnings for that week.
+It used to be considered a foregone conclusion that PGA Tour caddies earned a weekly salary plus 10 percent of their player's tournament winnings for that week.
 That's not necessarily the case anymore.

-Let's take a look at some of the variables that surround caddies, earnings, and which caddies are most likely doing the best financially.
+Let's look at some of the variables that influence how much money caddies make, and which loopers are taking home the most money.

 How Much Do Caddies Make?

-With any player/caddie agreement, terms are agreed upon which could include a caddie taking more for a weekly salary and less on the tournament earnings side.
-In addition, travel and hotel costs are negotiated and some players cover those costs for their caddie as well.
+In addition, travel and hotel costs are negotiated, and some players cover those costs for their caddie as well.

 Caddies can also earn money from sponsorships.
-While not at the level of the player, caddies can make money by wearing a hat or a logo on their shirt sleeve that represent a company, most likely a club manufacturer or apparel brand.
+While not to the extent of players, caddies can make money by wearing a sponsor’s logo on a hat or on their shirt sleeve.

 Advertisement

-There are a number of different ways one is selected to be a caddie on the PGA Tour.
-More often than not, a pre-existing relationship exists with the player.
-The most likely relationships include a close friend, coach, or a caddie that has been on tour and is looking for a new employer.
+There are several ways players select their caddies on the PGA Tour.
+More often than not, a pre-existing relationship exists.
+The most likely relationships include a close friend, coach, or a caddie who has been on tour and is looking for a new employer.

-Beyond those more common relationships, you also see siblings, spouses, and even lower-level professionals that haven't made in to the PGA Tour.
+Beyond those more common relationships, you also see siblings, spouses, siblings-in-law, and even lower-level professionals who haven't made it to the PGA Tour.

 The Role of a Caddie Has Changed